dagster-io/dagster/examples/modern_data_stack_assets/README.md

 $ dagit -m modern_data_stack_assets
 ```

 To view this example in Dagster's UI, Dagit.

-If you want to run this job successfully, you'll need to do a bit of extra setup, described below.
+If you try to kick off a run immediately, it will fail, as there is no source data to ingest/transform, nor is there an active Airbyte connection.
+To get everything set up properly, read on.

 ## Local Postgres